 12 May 2020: Another superb lunch option is the schnitzel brötchen, another exemplar of deliciousness crafted on the versatile German bread roll.
 The schnitzel is thinly cut, a pounded and lightly seasoned pork tenderloin with a golden-hued breading.
 As with the bratwurst brötchen, the schnitzel extends beyond the brötchen.
 German mustard lends a little assertiveness to this sandwich.
 Both brötchen lunch offerings were accompanied by the very best German potato salad we’ve ever had.
 German potato salad is wholly unlike the mayonnaise-based potato salad popular across the fruited plain.
 It’s warm and tangy courtesy of vinegar specked with bacon.

-Dagmar’s story has all the elements needed for Oscar consideration, but she’s far from finished.
-She has guests to win over and feed, friends to make and strudel to bake.
+Dagmar’s story has all the elements needed for Oscar consideration, but her legacy is far from finished.
+Her protege and successor Michael Alamanzar has guests to win over and feed, friends to make and strudel to bake.

 2704 Southern Blvd, S.E.